AntoineHeurtel/FDGBM/README.md

 - -x file : to parse a xml file from uniprot
 - -i file : to parse a tsv file from innatdb

+If you want to parse multi file, it’s possible !
+In fact, you can give multi path or file in arguments, like `-i file1 file2 file3`.

 ### what is a…

 - *xml file* : is a xml file downloaded from Uniprot.